You updated your password.

 06: The Irish Banjo

-While African American music was transitioning from minstrels to jazz, Irish immigrants were bringing their own cultural experiences to America—and the banjo fit right in with the rhythms of traditional Celtic music.
+While African American music was transitioning from minstrel shows to jazz clubs, Irish immigrants were bringing their own cultural experiences to America—and the banjo fit right in with the rhythms of traditional Celtic music.
 Meet some of the early figures of the Irish banjo, which has strong connections to Afro-Caribbean culture.

 24 min